rrfborn/Archer-MR600-Bot/README.md

 ⚠️ Disclaimer
 This script is an unofficial community project and is not affiliated with TP-Link or KPN.
 Use at your own risk.
 Always ensure that refill SMS messages are free of charge on your specific plan.

+for bugs ore questions contact at discord: dutch_bastard_65756